lucyrush/boutique_ado_README/README.md

 ## Validator Testing

+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 ## Manual Testing

 ## Automated Testing

+## Unfixed Bugs

+You will need to mention unfixed bugs and why they were not fixed.
+This section should include shortcomings of the frameworks or technologies used.
+Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 # Deployment
 This section should describe the process you went through to deploy the project to a hosting platform